phishwatch/phishwatch-simulations/README.md

 - **Section 3** — Browser-native attack simulations (the files above)
 - **Section 4** — False positive regression tests

 Run it locally with the same server command above.
-Results are saved in `localStorage` so you can resume across sessions.
+Results are saved in sessionStorage so you can resume across sessions.

 ---